hmtl6/hmtl6.github.io/_posts/2015-11-19-wint-monath.md

 Thanks for listening to my prototype thoughts about how and when we clean our software and how measurement fits with that.

-Slides are here on [speakerdeck](https://speakerdeck.com/jamescooke/code-hygiene)
+Slides are here on [speakerdeck](https://speakerdeck.com/jamescooke/software-hygiene).

-Software measurement "manifesto" is the [README of my Measurable Software repo](https://github.com/jamescooke/measurable-software)
+Software measurement "manifesto" is the [Measurable Software README](https://github.com/jamescooke/measurable-software).

 ## Henry - Pastcards tech